Loading Events

 Join us for this special conference as we celebrate the 10-year anniversary of our society.
 The programme will focus on highlighting and celebrating the history of BSACP, updates and innovation in clinical guidance, and reflections around access to abortion care.
 The conference will be followed by a drinks reception and celebration of the 10-year anniversary.

 BSACP Members are entitled to discounts on all of our activities as part of our membership benefits.
 You can access the discount codes here.
 You will need to be logged in to your profile to access the codes.
+The discount amount is higher than the cost of membership for a year.

 Keep the learning going and sign up for our MVA and D&E Course which will be held the day after the conference at UCL Medical School.
 More information here.